uf-reef-avl/charuco_ros/README.md

 ArUco marker.
 Hence, we only have ONE corner rather than 4 in the previous type.

 #### TODOs:
-Add a script to generate the ChArUco board
+Add a script to generate the ChArUco board<br />
 Add a table with all the parameters that the node uses.